paolobrasolin/krater/README.md

 1. Click [`Use this template`][krater-generate-url] here or at the top of this page.
 2. Pick a name for your new repo and create it.
-3. Wait for the first build to become green; you can observe its status at `> Actions > publish`.
+3. Wait for the first build to become green; you can observe its status at `> Actions > Publish`.
 4. Enable GitHub Pages on branch `gh-pages` and folder `/`; you can reach the configuration panel at `> Settings > Pages`.

 That's it!
 Your website is now visible at `https://<USER_NAME>.github.io/<REPO_NAME>/`